-When I was attending college in the 1970s, the aftermath of Watergate and the Washington Post reporters who brought down a president was on everyone’s mind.
-It seemed every kid in journalism programs across America wanted to be the next Carl Bernstein and Bob Woodward, so there was competition, to put it mildly.
-I changed my focus to broadcast journalism, and found myself in small Iowa and Minnesota towns, writing ad copy and reading the hog reports.
-Not glamorous in the least, but I thought maybe I’d discovered my true calling.
+I earned a bachelor’s degree in journalism in 1980, when the aftermath of Watergate and the Washington Post reporters who brought down a president were on everyone’s mind.
+It seemed every kid in journalism programs across America wanted to be the next Carl Bernstein and Bob Woodward.
+There was competition, to put it mildly.
+So I changed my focus to broadcast journalism and found myself in small towns in Iowa and Minnesota.

-As often happens, life intervened.
-I had to take real (and often menial) jobs to pay the bills, and radio became a part-time gig.
+As is often the case for young people just starting their careers, I ended up in jobs that paid the bills.
+Radio became a part-time gig.
 I discovered a different type of writing in the corporate sector interviewing employees on their volunteer involvement.
-I added writing and recruiting of volunteers for a large yearly fall church festival.
-In all those years of questionable career choices, writing was what I loved the most.
+During those years working in a variety of jobs and industries, writing was what I loved the most.

 In my late 20s, I fell in love and followed my future husband to California.
 On a quest for better career options, I earned a graduate degree in mass communications.
 I realized how much I missed writing regularly and immersed myself in what would become my thesis, exploring the portrayal of Catholic women in Hollywood films.
 It changed my life.
 People were intrigued by the topic.
 I expanded on my thesis and self-published two editions of work as a text for college students.

 But I wasn’t really thinking about writing full time.
 My graduate advisers suggested teaching, noting that professors on the tenure track were about to retire.
 When those jobs didn’t materialize, I took a teaching job at a community college.